 Staying safe online

 Please keep communication transparent, by using the Overcoming MS platform, we can make sure that you are kept safe.
-If you choose to connect with others on Facebook or via email or other messaging platforms it is more difficult for OMS to safeguard your information.
+If you choose to connect with others on Facebook or via email or other messaging platforms it is more difficult for Overcoming MS to safeguard your information.

 Follow basic online safety advice: